kgorkovskaya/computer-vision-rock-paper-scissors/README.md

 - __get_user_choice()__ asks user to input "Rock", "Paper" or "Scissors" via the console.
 Input is stripped, capitalized, and validated via a while loop.
 - __get_winner()__ compares the output of get_user_choice() and get_user_choice() to determine who won the game, then prints a message to the console.
 - __play()__ executes the gameplay by calling get_user_choice(), get_computer_choice, and get_winner().

+## Milestoe 5

+- Created __get_prediction()__ function and ComputerVisionModel class to replace the hard-coded user guess with the output of the computer vision model.